CHoudrouge4/SNNAHDD/README.md

 In addition, we tested the effect of the number of visited leafs on the performance and on the precision of the search results. we did this experiment for epsilon equals to 0.3 and 0.7.
-The following graph illustrates the result where the precision is measured in percentage (colored in red) and the performance is measured in seconds (colored in yellow).
+The following graph illustrates the result where the precision is measured in percentage (The red plot) and the performance is measured in seconds (The yellow plot).

 For epsilon = 0.3
 ![](./imges/param/epsilon03.png)